-Empress Matilda (AKA Maude), widow of Holy Roman Emperor Henry V, wife of Geoffery of Anjou, and heir to King Henry I, became “Lady of the English” on 7 April, 1141.
-However, when she went to be coronated as queen in Westminster Abbey, the people of London and her cousin’s wife rallied against her and prevented the crowning.
+Empress Matilda (AKA Maude), widow of Holy Roman Emperor Henry V, wife of Geoffery of Anjou, and heir to King Henry I, became “Lady of the English” on 7 April 1141.
+However, when she went to be annointed as the new queen in Westminster Abbey, the people of London and her cousin’s wife rallied against her and prevented the crowning.
 This was just one of many, MANY crazy things that happened to Empress Matilda during the civil war known as “the Anarchy”.

-When Henry I, the son of William the Conqueror, died he left his kingdom to his only legitimate child still alive – Matilda.
+When Henry I, the son of William the Conqueror, passed away, he left his kingdom to his only legitimate child still alive – his daughter, Empress Matilda.
 The king had a slew of illegitimate kids (more than 20) but couldn’t leave the throne to one of them because they were born on the wrong side of the blanket.
-As the only heir and the mother of two (soon to be three) male heirs, it should have been a cake-walk for Matilda to take the throne right?
-Wrong.
-Matilda lacked one very important thing to rule – a penis.
+As the only child born in wedlock and the mother of two (soon to be three) male heirs, it should have been a cake-walk for Matilda to take the throne, right?

 As she fought to recover her rightful throne from her usurping cousin, Matilda lacked support from the Church and many of the nobility because she was, basically, “bossy” and not meek like women were supposed to be.
 Imagine being expected to take orders form a woman just because she was your queen!
 Insufferable!

-Henry and his wife Eleanor of Aquitaine founded the Plantagenet line of kings, which would rule England (by hook or by crook or by bloody warfare) for more than three centuries, until the death of Richard III in 1485.
+The dowager empress, who died on 10 September 1167, also got to enjoy the fact that Henry II and his wife, Eleanor of Aquitaine, had several healthy, thriving sons to carry on the Anglo-Norman line.
+Henry and Eleanor founded the Plantagenet line of kings, which would rule England (by hook or by crook or by bloody warfare) for more than three centuries, until the death of Richard III in 1485.
+Even today, the current Queen of England is a direct descendant of the penultimate Plantagenet king, Edward IV.